Scalingo/developers-documentation/_scalingo_api/databases_dr.md

 --- row ---

-## Get a Precise Database
+## Get a Dedicated Resource Database

 --- row ---

 `GET https://$SCALINGO_API_URL/v1/databases/[:database]`

-Display a precise database of postgresql-dr technology.
+Display a precise database of postgresql-ng technology.

 The `[:database]` parameter can be either the database ID or the database name.